Eskuero/pyfzf-launcher/README.md

 		--prompt "Launch: " \
 		--color="bg+:#073642,bg:#002b36,spinner:#719e07,hl:#586e75"
 ```
+Replace as needed to use the C executable name of your choice.
 Will open a konsole window, with all the settings from the profile "Pop-up" and execute the launcher enabling case insensitive search, arranging the options by alphabetical order, using the string "Launch: " as custom prompt and a set of colors that will look like this:

 <img src="https://raw.githubusercontent.com/eskuero/pyfzf-launcher/master/example.gif" width=640>